 The Council has been a member of the International Competition Network since 2005.
 In 2012, the Council (together with the competition authorities of Albania, Bulgaria, Croatia, Kosovo, Macedonia, Montenegro and Serbia) signed during the first Sofia Competition Forum meeting the Sofia Statement expressing its willingness and resolve to deepen and strengthen the regional cooperation and maintain regular contact in the framework of the initiative.
-It also signed a number of memorandums of understanding with the national competition authorities of Serbia, Croatia, Macedonia, Bulgaria and Turkey, which are published on the Council's website.
-Pursuant to the memorandums of understanding signed with the competition authorities of Serbia, Croatia and Macedonia, non-confidential information pertaining to actual cases before these authorities may be exchanged.
+It also signed a number of memorandums of understanding with the national competition authorities of Bulgaria, Croatia, Macedonia, Serbia and Turkey, which are published on the Council's website.
+Pursuant to the memorandums of understanding signed with the competition authorities of Croatia, Macedonia and Serbia, non-confidential information pertaining to actual cases before these authorities may be exchanged.
 It is not known that the Council has used some of the possibilities stemming from these agreements in merger control proceedings.
 In addition, the Council is also cooperating with the Energy Community Secretariat based on the Declaration on Cooperation between the Competition Authorities of the Contracting Parties and the Energy Community Secretariat from 2012.

-6.2 Are there any proposals for reform of the merger control regime in your jurisdiction?
+6.2 What is the recent enforcement record of the merger control regime in your jurisdiction?